menu

 In the Cedar Creek / City Center neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 32.1% of commuters carpool here, which is more than in 99.2% of all U.S. neighborhoods.

-One of the unique characteristics of the Cedar Creek / City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.9% of the neighborhoods in America.
+The Cedar Creek / City Center neighborhood stands out for having an average per capita income lower than 95.9% of the neighborhoods in the United States.
 The Cedar Creek / City Center neighborhood also has a greater percentage of children living in poverty (72.8%) than found in 98.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Cedar Creek / City Center neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 95.3% of all American neighborhoods.